ludiosarchive/Minerva/docs/Overview.rst

-**Future:** See if streaming can work with HTTP by manipulating gzip blocks at a low level and switching them to uncompressed when needed. http://sys.cs.rice.edu/course/comp314/09/p2/p2-guide
+**Future:** See if streaming can work with HTTP by manipulating gzip blocks at a low level and switching them to uncompressed when needed. http://sys.cs.rice.edu/course/comp314/09/p2/p2-guide See also gwt-comet DeflaterOutputStream and zlib.Z_SYNC_FLUSH and Python's test_zlib.py, which seems to include an example.

 **Future:** for Flash Socket, do zlib compression.